Becton, Dickinson Earnings: Everything You Must Know Now

 Key Stats (on next page)…

-Looking Forward: Analysts have a more positive outlook for the company’s next-quarter performance.
-Over the past three months, the average estimate for next quarter’s earnings has risen from a profit of $1.51 to a profit $1.52.
-For the current year, the average estimate is a profit of $5.74, which is the same with that ninety days ago.
+Looking Forward: Analysts have a more negative outlook for the company’s next-quarter performance.
+Over the past three months, the average estimate for next quarter’s earnings has fallen from a profit of $1.54 to a profit $1.52.
+For the current year, the average estimate has moved up from a profit of $5.65 to a profit of $5.71 over the last ninety days.

 Stocks with improving earnings metrics are worthy of your extra attention.
 In fact, “E = Earnings Are Increasing Quarter-Over-Quarter” is a core component of our CHEAT SHEET investing framework for this very reason.
 Don’t waste another minute – click here and get our CHEAT SHEET stock picks now.